 What is the Shape Up Method?

-The Shape Up Method is the so-called tool that is used by product development teams to shape, bet, and build products.
-It gives product teams certain techniques to better define and prioritize projects, and address risks at each stage of digital product development in order to build and ship better products.
+The Shape Up Method is the so-called tool used by product development teams to shape, bet, and build products.
+It gives product teams certain techniques to better define and prioritize projects and address risks at each stage of digital product development to build and ship better products.

 This method turned out to be super effective for the Basecamp team.
 But what about other organizations?

 We talked to Vi and Canaan from Careerplug, a recruiting software.
 In the new episode of the Product Drama podcast, they shared how to work in a team with no product managers and start applying Shape Up in your company - so that you can optimize the development process and improve team communication.

 2:20 - How to organize the development process with product managers?